varunagrawal/dyne/README.md

-# dyne
+# Dyne

-Code for Humanoids '22 paper
+Code for our Humanoids '22 paper "Proprioceptive State Estimation with Kinematic Chain Modeling".

-Dyne is the codename for our proprioceptive state estimator for legged robots

 ## Repo Structure